 Other States-owned sites, should they be deemed to be surplus to requirements during the Plan period, may also be developed, in whole or in part, for the purposes of providing affordable homes, including:

-- 3. La Motte Street Youth Centre, St. Helier - 4.
-Norman's former Timber Yard, St. Helier
+3. La Motte Street Youth Centre, St. Helier

 Private land